aksugat/ComfyUI-INT8-Fast-ROCM/README.md

 Updates:

+2026-24-05:

+RAM usage for lora loading is fixed and on par with base comfy.

+RAM usage for model loading is fixed.

+Only thing that remains is on the fly quantization will create an extra int8 copy in memory, but it is too much of a hassle to work around.
+Please rely on swap or pre converted models if this is an issue.

 2026-15-05:

 Bringing back stochastic lora.
 Some loras appear to need it, others don't, try it if your lora is not working and you don't like pre-lora.
 TLDR is "sometimes it really helps, sometimes its a little worse".
 See our measurements [here](https://github.com/BobJohnson24/ComfyUI-INT8-Fast/blob/RAMExp/Metrics.md#some-loras-require-stochastic-lora-to-work).